 National Priorities Local Authority Priorities Agreed service / school priorities Cross cutting themes Expand Early Learning and Childcare by 2020.
 Utilise Partnership Forums to address the 4 NIF priorities.
 Establish Aberdeen as a UNICEF Child Friendly City.
 Continue to refine approaches to GIRFEC to improve the outcomes of children and young people Expansion of Early Learning and Childcare Increased collaboration across schools and ASGs Improvement Methodology NIF Priority 1: Improvement in attainment, particularly in literacy and numeracy Locality Plans seek to increase attainment of children in Priority Areas on entry to P1.
-NumeracyEarly Years' LiteracyCurriculum Design and Rationale (continued) NIF Priority 2: Closing the attainment gap between the most and least disadvantaged children.
+Numeracy Early Years' Literacy Curriculum Design and Rationale (continued) NIF Priority 2: Closing the attainment gap between the most and least disadvantaged children.
 Close the Gap through effective multi-agency working Increase data literacy at all levels of the system Closing the Poverty Related Gap - Measures and Outcomes NIF Priority 3: Improvement in children and young people's health and wellbeing.
 Improve mental health services, decrease rates of teenage pregnancy and reduce instances of bullying Increase access to high quality play experiences and effectively utilisation of outdoor space Reduce youth crime Embed UNCRC Rights agenda across the City and increase pupil participation in decision making Adverse Childhood Experiences NIF Priority 4: Improvement in employability skills and sustained, positive school- leaver destinations for all young people.
 Provide age appropriate employment skills for children and young people in schools Survey aspirations to sharpen our pre and post school supports Expand and improve post school learning and employment opportunities for children and young people Learner Pathways

-2018-2019 Improvement Priority 1: Improvement in attainment, particularly in literacy and numeracy NIF Priority Improvement in attainment, particularly in literacy and numeracy Closing the attainment gap between the most and least disadvantaged children Improvement in children and young people's health and wellbeing Improvement in employability skills and sustained, positive school-leaver destinations for all young people NIF Driver School leadership Teacher professionalism Parental engagement Assessment of children's progress School Improvement Performance Information LOIP 'Prosperous People' partially realised through the ICS 'Children are our Future' theme identifies 3 primary drivers: • Children are safe and responsible • Children are getting the best start in life • Children are respected, included and achieving The ICS primary drivers have guided the formation of 4 key priorities for action: Closing the Gap Youth engagement and inclusion Health and wellbeing Community safety and environment 374 QIs 1.1 Self-evaluation for self-improvement 1.2 Leadership of learning 1.3 Leadership of change 1.4 Leadership of management and staff 1.5 Management of resources to promote equity 2.1 Safeguarding and child protection 2.2 Curriculum 2.3 Learning, teaching and assessmant assessmant and staff 2.4 Personalised support 2.5 Family learning 2.6 Transitions 2.7 Partnerships 3.2 Raising attainment and achievement Curriculum for Excellence - Entitlements for all children and young people curriculum which is coherent from 3 to 18.
-2. Every child and young person is entitled to experience a broad general education. continuous f Every child possible from 5. and young person is entitled to develop skills for learning, life and work, with a focus on literacy and numeracy and health and wellbeing. and young person is entitled to personal support to enable them to gain as much as method the theorem to the personal support to enable them to gain as much as method the personal support to enable them to gain as much as method the person is entitled to support in moving into a positive and sustained destination.
+2018-2019 Improvement Priority 1: In nprovement in attainm , particularly in literacy and numeracy NIF Priority 1.
+Improvement in attainment, particula 2.
+Closing the attainment gap between disadvantaged children 3.
+Improvement in children and young particular of the standard stand the most and least people's health and we and sustained, positive ple eing Parental engagement Assessment of children's progress School Improvement Performance Information LOIP 'Prosperous People' partially realiant are our Future' theme identifies 3 primar Children are safe and responsible Children are getting the best start in Children are respected, included an y drivers: life dren The ICS primary drivers have guided the formation of 4 key priorities for action: • Closing the Gap • Youth engagement and inclusion • Health and wellbeing • Community safety and environment HGIOS?4 QIs 1.1 Self-evaluation for self-improvement 1.2 Leadership of learning 1.3 Leadership of change 1.4 Leadership of management and staff 1.5 Management of resources to promote equity 2.1 Safeguarding and 2.2 Curriculum 2.3 Learning, teachin 2.4 Personalised sup 2.5 Family learning 2.6 Transitions 2.7 Partnerships 3.2 Raising attainment and achievementnd assessment3.2 Securing children's progress (ELC) Curricu lum for Excellence - ntitlements for all children and young people Every child and young person is entitled to experience a curriculum which is coherent from 3 to 18.
+Every child and young person is entitled to experience a broad general education.
+Every young person is entitled to experience a senior phase where he or she can continue to develop the four capacities and also obtain qualifications.
+Every child and young person is entitled to experience a senior phase where he or she can continue to develop the four capacities and also obtain qualifications.
+Every child and young person is entitled to experience a senior phase where he or she can continue to develop the four capacities and also obtain qualifications.